LottieAnning/LIFE4136_rotation3/README.md

 ![Filtered PCA](Figures/filtered_pca.png)

-It is obvious by now that PC1 splits individuals closest to arenosa (left), hybrids (central) and pure lyrata (right), however it is slightly unclear what PC2 annotates.
+It is obvious by now that PC1 splits individuals closest to arenosa (left), hybrids (central) and pure lyrata (right), thus the populationd which may be allopolyploids are BZD, OCH, FRE, ROK, HAB, LOI, PIL and GYE.
+It is still slightly unclear what PC2 annotates.
 For example, why does BZD cluster on its own?
 Investigating relatedness may clear this up.

-## Relatedness Calculations
+## 5. Relatedness Calculations

 <a name="relatedness_calculations"></a>

-### Calculate Nei's distances
+### 5.1 Calculate Nei's distances

 <a name="nei"></a>